Nag champa

-Nag champa is a fragrance of Indian origin.
+Nag champa is a commercial fragrance of Indian origin.
 It is made from a combination of sandalwood and either champak or frangipani.
 When frangipani is used, the fragrance is usually referred to simply as champa.

-Nag champa is commonly used in incense, soap, perfume oil, essential oils, candles, and personal toiletries.
+Nag champa is commonly used in incense, soap, perfume oil, candles, wax melts, and personal toiletries.
 It is a popular and recognizable incense fragrance.

 Composition

 A number of flower species in India are known as champa or champak: